freeCodeCamp/freeCodeCamp/guide/english/c/Dinamic Memory Management/index.md

 }
 ```

-As you can see in order to allocate a space in the dinamic memory you need to know how pointers work in C.
+As you can see in order to allocate a space in the dynamic memory you need to know how pointers work in C.
 The magic function here is the `malloc` which will return as output a void pointer (it is a pointer to a region of unknown data type) to the new memory space we've just allocated.
 Let's see how to use this function step by step: